Noncommutative hyperbolic metrics: An application to a problem in free probability

 This is a noncommutative function mapping the noncommutative upper half-plane of $B$ into the noncommutative lower half-plane (see, for instance, \cite{V2}).
 It has several good properties, including the fact that $\Im G_{X,n}(b)<0$, so that $F_{X,n}(b):=G_{X,n}(b)^{-1}$ exists and maps elements of positive imaginary part into elements of positive imaginary part.
 Moreover, it has been shown in \cite{BPV1} that $\Im F_{X,n}(b)\ge\Im b$, so that $h_{X,n}(b):=F_{X,n}(b)-b,$ $\Im b>0$, takes values elements of nonnegative imaginary part.

-It has been shown in \cite{ABFN} that for any given selfadjoint $X\in M$ and completely positive map $\rho\colon B\to B$ such that $\rho- \mathrm{Id}_B$ is still completely positive on $B$, there exists a selfadjoint $X_\rho$ in a possibly larger $C^*$-algebra containing $M$ such that $E$ extends to this possibly larger algebra and the following relations hold:
+It has been shown in \cite{ABFN} that for any given selfadjoint $X\in M$ and completely positive map $\rho\colon B\to B$ such that $\rho- \mathrm{Id}_B$ is still completely positive on $B$, there exists a selfadjoint $X_\rho$ in a possibly larger $W^*$-algebra containing $M$ such that $E$ extends to this possibly larger algebra and the following relations hold:

 In terms of the free probability significance of $X_\rho$, we only mention that $\mu_{X_\rho}=\mu_X^{\boxplus\rho}$, and refer the interested reader to \cite{ABFN} for details.
-We wish to mention, however, that, thanks to a trick due to Hari Bercovici, understanding free convolution powers indexed by completely positive maps suffices in order to understand free additive convolutions of operator-valued distributions, so, in a certain sense, $\{\mu_X^{\boxplus\rho}\colon \rho\textrm{ and }\rho- \mathrm{Id}_B\textrm{ completely positive}\}$ is the most general object to understand in the context of free convolutions of operator-valued distributions.
+We wish to mention, however, that, thanks to a trick due to Hari Bercovici, understanding free convolution powers indexed by completely positive maps suffices in order to understand free additive convolutions of operator-valued distributions, so, in a certain sense, $\{\mu_X^{\boxplus\rho}\colon \rho\textrm{ and }\rho- \mathrm{Id}_B\textrm{ completely positive}\}$ is the most general object to be understood in the context of free convolutions of operator-valued distributions.

 All of the above has been done for selfadjoint operators that belong to $M$, that is, bounded selfadjoint operators.
-We will apply our results in order to show that, under certain hypotheses, this can be also done for unbounded operators $X=X^*$ affiliated to $M$, making a step in the direction of a full generalization of the results of \cite{BVIUMJ}.
-Our hypotheses will be the following: \begin{enumerate} \item[(H1)] $B$ and $X$ generate an algebra of (unbounded) operators $B\langle X\rangle$, such that the spectral projections of any selfadjoint element of $B\langle X\rangle$ belong to $M$.
-In particular, the distribution of any selfadjoint element from $B\langle X\rangle$ with respect to any continuous linear functional on $M$ must be a probability measure; \item[(H2)] $E\left[\Im(b-X)^{-1}\right]<0$ whenever $\Im b>0$ in $B$. \end{enumerate} Hypothesis (H1) is very natural, in the sense that otherwise there would hardly be a way to conceive a $B$-valued distribution of $X$.
-It is clearly satisfied under the assumption that $M$ is a finite factor.
-Hypothesis (H2) deserves a few more comments.
-It is natural in terms of allowing for the analytic functions tools (including the $R$-transform of Voiculescu - see \cite{V*,VFAQ2}) to be deployed.
-But it can be also viewed as a measure of nondegeneracy of $E$: indeed, let $b=u+iv, u=u^*,v>0$.
-Then
+We will apply our results in order to show that, under certain hypotheses, this can be also done for unbounded operators $X=X^*$ affiliated to $M$, generalizing the results of \cite{BVIUMJ} to the operator-valued context.
+We make the following hypotheses regarding $X,M$, and $B$: \begin{enumerate} \item[(H1)] $B$ and $X$ generate a ${}^*$-algebra of possibly unbounded densely defined operators $B\langle X\rangle$, such that the spectral projections of any selfadjoint element of $B\langle X\rangle$ belong to $M$.
+In particular, the (classical) distribution of any selfadjoint element from $B\langle X\rangle$ with respect to any weakly continuous state on $M$ must be a probability measure (we assume weakly continuity for states from now on); \item[(H2)] $E\left[\Im(b-X)^{-1}\right]<0$ whenever $\Im b>0$ in $B$. \end{enumerate} Hypothesis (H1) is very natural, and allows us to extend the notion of $B$-valued distribution of $X$ with respect to $E$ to the case when $X=X^*$ is unbounded, but affiliated to $M$.
+Thus,